 - This step can be skipped if you just want to run a model using tools/converter.py, such as commands in step 5. - Use the -abi parameter to specify the ABI.
 Supported ABIs are armeabi-v7a, arm64-v8a, arm_linux_gnueabihf, aarch64_linux_gnu and host (for host machine, linux-x86-64).
 The default ABI is arm64-v8a. - For each ABI, several runtimes can be chosen by specifying the -runtimes parameter.
 Supported runtimes are CPU, GPU, DSP and APU.
 By default, the library is built to run on CPU. - Omit the -static option if a shared library is desired instead of a static one.
-By default, a shared library is built. - See 'bash tools/bazel_build_standalone_lib.sh -help' for detailed information. - DO respect the hyphens ('-') and the underscores ('') in the ABI. - Omit the debug options such as -debug and -asan if a release version is desired. - 4.
+By default, a shared library is built. - See 'bash tools/bazel_build_standalone_lib.sh -help' for detailed information. - DO respect the hyphens ('-') and the underscores ('') in the ABI. - 4.
 Convert the pre-trained mobilenet-v2 model to MACE format model.